Icemic/quickjs-rusty/libquickjs-sys/README.md

 # libquickjs-sys

-FFI Bindings for [quickjs](https://bellard.org/quickjs/), a Javascript engine.
+FFI Bindings for [quickjspp](https://github.com/c-smile/quickjspp), a fork of [quickjs](https://bellard.org/quickjs/), which is a Javascript engine.

-See the [quick](https://crates.io/crates/quickjs) crate for a high-level wrapper.
+See the [quickjspp](https://crates.io/crates/quickjspp) crate for a high-level wrapper.